Headache pain may need to be managed with medications. Medications used to treat headache pain can be grouped into three different types:

 Many of the drugs prescribed to help prevent head pain disorders are prescribed in this off-label fashion.
 Please check with your doctor regarding other medications not mentioned in this handout or if you have any concerns or questions.

 Pain medications that are least likely to be habit-forming should be tried first.
-In general, narcotic analgesics are not used in children and adolescents.
+In general, narcotic analgesics are not used in children and adolescents or adults.
 In all but the most severe headaches, the lowest strength dose should be tried first.
-Caution should always be used when taking "stronger" medications, because the more frequently the medication is taken, the greater the possibility that they could become harmful and less effective.
+Caution should always be used when taking “stronger” medications, because the more frequently the medication is taken, the greater the possibility that they could become harmful and less effective.

 Guidelines for Use of Over-the-Counter (OTC) Pain Relievers

 Nonprescription pain relievers have been demonstrated to be safe when used as directed.
 In addition, keep the following precautions in mind:

 - Know the active ingredients in each product.
 Be sure to read the entire label.

 - Do not exceed the recommended dosage for age on the package—including for a single dose, for total daily dosage, and total weekly dosage.

 - Carefully consider how you use pain relievers and all medications; it is easy to over-medicate.